The Chern-Gauss-Bonnet formula for singular non-compact four-dimensional manifolds: Introduction

 If $M$ is non-compact or singular, very little is known about how the Chern-Gauss-Bonnet formula should look like.
 In the smooth case, besides the classical results of Cheeger-Gromov on manifolds with bounded geometry \cite{CG} and the results of Greene-Wu on complete four-manifolds with positive sectional curvature \cite{GW}, the most general results are due to Chang-Qing-Yang \cite{CQY1,CQY2}.
 (See also \cite{Fa05,NX} for higher-dimensional versions of similar results.)
 In the singular case, this problem has only been studied in the special case of so-called edge-cone singularities \cite{LS98,AL} or $V$-manifolds \cite{Sat57}, but no results seem to be known that allow the underlying manifold to have isolated singular points.\\

 The goal of this article is to develop a formula for a large class of manifolds $M$ which are diffeomorphic to a compact manifold with finitely many points removed, allowing in particular both complete ends and finite area interior branch points.
 For the reader's convenience and simplicity of exposition, we first state the result in the simple situation of a conformal metric $e^{2w}\abs{dx}^2$ on $\RR^4\setminus\{0\}$ having one complete end at infinity and one finite area singular point at the origin (see Theorem \ref{thm.R4} for the precise assumptions).
-The more general main result of this article is then stated in Theorem \ref{thm.manifold} below.
+This is a model case for the more general situation of manifolds with many conformally flat ends and singular points, see Definition \ref{def.manifold} and Theorem \ref{thm.manifold}.

 \begin{thm}[Chern-Gauss-Bonnet formula for singular metrics conformal to $\RR^4$] Let $g=e^{2w}\abs{dx}^2$ be a metric on $\RR^4\setminus\{0\}$ which is complete at infinity and has finite area over the origin.
 If $g$ has finite total $Q$ curvature